intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 When steal time accounting is supported it may be enabled with architecture-specific interfaces.
-This capability and the architecture- specific interfaces must be consistent, i.e. if one says the feature is supported, than the other should as well and vice versa.
+This capability and the architecture- specific interfaces must be consistent, i.e. if one says the feature is supported, then the other should as well and vice versa.
 For arm64 see Documentation/virt/kvm/devices/vcpu.rst "KVM_ARM_VCPU_PVTIME_CTRL".
 For x86 see Documentation/virt/kvm/x86/msr.rst "MSR_KVM_STEAL_TIME".